 As a trekker, you’re quite spoiled for choice in India and Southeast Asia.
 You’ll find beautiful, diverse scenery on routes at varying levels of difficulty, from moderate uphill walks to intensive multiple-day excursions that will earn you serious bragging rights.
 Here’s our pick of the best remote treks in Asia…

 Mythical Chembra Peak, South India

 The highest peak in the wonderfully picturesque region of Wayanad, Chembra Peak is a moderately challenging trek that rewards climbers with breath-taking panoramic scenery of verdant and characteristically Keralan hills.
 At approximately 7km from Mapeddy, the trek will take the average person 2.5-3 hours, with the challenging part right at the end- which makes the final view all the more satisfying!
 Wayanad as a region is peaceful and unspoilt by mass tourism, and the experience of climbing Chembra Peak is the same: only 200 visitors are permitted to climb per day, so you will have to wake up early to make the cut (paths open at 7am) but it’s definitely worth the early start.

 At an impressive 2,640 metres, Meesapulimala is the 2nd largest peak in Southern India.
 The trek is approximately 6 hours and reasonable level of fitness is required, but your guide will carry drinks and a packed lunch for you so you won’t be laden down.
-Your ascent will be accompanied by the sights and smells of pine forests and tea bushes, and can be followed by a stay a remote lodge with stunning views of Kolukkumalai – the highest tea plantation in the world and the plains of Tamil Nadu.
+Your ascent will be accompanied by the sights and smells of pine forests and tea bushes, and can be followed by a stay in a remote camp with stunning views of Kolukkumalai – the highest tea plantation in the world and the plains of Tamil Nadu.

 You’re unlikely to feel more connected to the land anywhere in India than the foothills of Satpura .
 The walk is quite adventurous, with steep hilly terrain, high sand banks and narrow waterways- you might even find yourself wading through knee-deep rivers at times!
 Along the way, you’ll encounter superb wildlife and birdlife in particular, a flowing river and a quaint old hill station.
 You can either camp overnight on sandy river beaches or return to your comfortable lodge after a long day walking.